jwrr/lued/README.md

 * display without wrapping long lines.
 * Incremental Search  alt_ii (change indent to alt_in)
   Implement as either find_selected + one char OR find_previous + one char
-* Bug - ctrl_D with one word on line causes hang